 Whether you’re a lover of cooking meat or just of eating it, it’s time that you formally meet our in-house meat connoisseur, Morgan Bolling.
-She’s worked at a few different test kitchens across the United States, gracing those who will listen with her meat knowledge.
-When she’s not at work developing a new meaty recipe, there’s a likely chance that she’s either hosting a homemade sausage dinner, running a half marathon (to cancel out those sausage dinners), or planning her next pig roast.
+When she’s not at work developing a new meaty recipe, there’s a likely chance that she’s either hosting a homemade sausage dinner or planning her next pig roast.

 There's a lot that goes into planning a visually appealing, flavorful, and foolproof Thanksgiving dinner.
 As home cooks, we have to consider a menu that works for vegetarians, meat lovers, and those who follow gluten-free diets.
 We also have to keep in mind how long each dish will take to cook while putting together an ingredient list.
 As we said, there’s a lot that goes into it.